Bimal-Kumar-002/Nox-Estimation-using-ML/README.md

 In recent time data-driven technology is used by the many Country across the globe to analyses the data and find a more effective way to minimize the NOx emission from the Thermal Power Plant.
-We have collected the data from 410 MW Thermal Power Plant under the supervision of the expert in this area.
+We have collected the data from 410 MW Thermal Power Plant under the supervision of the expert from this area.
 We have used data visualization technique to analyses the relationship between the various dependent variable and target variable and the relationship among the various dependent variable.
 In the last 3 years, Bosting algorithm achieved popularity due to its robustness.
 One of the very popular Boosting algorithms is LightGBM.
 It was developed by the Microsoft in